 Apparently, my comment in The Verge story that offended this anonymous knucklehead was, “That paper, it’s just a lot of crap.”

 Yep, I really did say that.
 I remember saying it.
+I probably also said something similar when Cory Hepola interviewed me about all this on WCCO Radio.
 And some anonymous knucklehead who wants to spew profanity won’t change my mind.
 Still, I should work on my diplomacy.

 Why don’t I like this paper?